 In the 1860s and 1870s, many Americans grew obsessed with spiritualism and communicating with the dead.
 The movement, which began in 1848 in upstate New York, caught fire after the war, and it had no bigger supporter than Epes Sargent.

-Epes Sargent, author, journalist and editor, devoted a good portion of his career to trying to convince readers that the spirit world was real and that spirits were actually talking, moving objects and otherwise interacting with people.
+Epes Sargent, author, journalist and editor, devoted a good portion of his career to trying to convince readers in the reality of the spirit world.
+He believed spirits were actually talking, moving objects and otherwise interacting with people.

-Sargent was part of a well known American clan that included Revolutionary War soldiers and the painter John Singer Sargent.
+Sargent belonged to a well known American clan that included Revolutionary War soldiers and the painter John Singer Sargent.
 His own fame came from his writing.
 Born in 1813, he became a reporter for the Boston Daily Advertiser and the Boston Daily Atlas, reporting on politics in Washington, D.C.
 He would move to New York in 1839 and work in magazines there until he returned to Boston in 1847.

 By his 30s, Sargent had established himself as a playwright, journalist and poet.
 In addition, he wrote a series of books for school children to teach spelling and grammar.
 In his role as editor of the Boston Evening Transcript, he began to bring the abolition movement into mainstream political discourse.